zmrocze/claro/backend/notification_schedule/README.md

 **Service failing:**

 - Check logs: `journalctl --user -u claro-notification-scheduler.service`
-- Verify `carlo-schedule-notifications` executable exists and is in PATH
+- Verify the command specified in `ExecStart` exists and is executable
-- Expected failure if the executable hasn't been implemented yet
+- Check that all required arguments are properly formatted

 **Unit files not found:**